-This Marsala Braised Pork with Carrots and Potatoes is both easy and delicious, with fork tender pork and vegetables made all in one pot.
+This Marsala braised pork with vegetables is both easy and delicious, with fork tender pork and vegetables made all in one pot.

 I'm always looking for different ways to use pork shoulder, since it's a very economical cut of meat and it's always moist and tender.